chef/automate/components/docs-chef-io/content/automate/configuration.md

 # destructive_requires_name = true
 ```

-#### Setting Opensearch Heap
+#### Setting OpenSearch Heap

 The OpenSearch heap size can, and in most cases, should be set to 50% of the available system memory.
-However, you should consider the essential caveats covered in the [Opensearch heap size documentation](https://opensearch.org/docs/latest/opensearch/install/important-settings/).
+However, you should consider the essential caveats covered in the [OpenSearch heap size documentation](https://opensearch.org/docs/latest/opensearch/install/important-settings/).

-For example, a system with 32GB of memory can have its Opensearch heap size set to `16g`; to do so, one would first create a TOML file that contains the partial
+For example, a system with 32GB of memory can have its OpenSearch heap size set to `16g`; to do so, one would first create a TOML file that contains the partial
 configuration below, and then run `chef-automate config patch </path/to/your-file.toml>` to deploy the change.

 ```toml